danrabinowitz/omniauth-rails/README.md

 ## TODO

-Search for "TODO" in the code.
+* Improve code coverage

-Add basic Authorization.
+* Add basic Authorization.
 And maybe a "dev mode" override which simply skips all authentication.

+* Search for "TODO" in the code.

 ## Usage